We finally know. Kristaps Porzingis’ return to basketball will be on October 8, 2019, this time as a Dallas Maverick.

 Robert Swift averaged 6.4 points, 5.6 rebounds, and 1.2 blocks per game before his injury.
 In his return season, he averaged 1.8 points, 2.3 rebounds, and .8 blocks per game.

 Jerome James averaged 1.5 points, 1.1 rebounds, and .4 blocks per game before his injury.
-After his injury, he averaged 5.3 points, 4.1 rebounds, and 1.5 blocks per game after his injury.
+After his injury, those numbers increased to 5.3 points, 4.1 rebounds, and 1.5 blocks per game after his injury.

 The point is, these players are not like Porzingis at all, aside from their height.
 Neither players were at Porzingis’ level of usage and impact.